 We are residents of the Town of Chevy Chase in Montgomery County, Maryland.
 Our aim is to create a happy dog and resident community in our town while keeping our canine companions safe and secure.

 For the dogs in the Town of Chevy Chase and for those who care for them, we hope you find this information useful.

 Town of Chevy Chase "TownDOGs" directory

 Form for adding a resident dog to TownDOGs

 Dog legal requirements and procedures in the Town of Chevy Chase

 Listings of Montgomery County and DC operated dog parks

 Map of dog waste stations

 Help lost or loose dogs in the Town of Chevy Chase

 TownDOGs is the canine directory for the Town of Chevy Chase and a resource for all Town residents.
 Dogs can go missing when least expected.
 The directory can be used to identify dogs to help reunite them with their families quickly.
 TownDOGs can also be used to connect Town of Chevy Chase dogs for socialization and exercise.

 Looking for playdates for your dog?
 Scroll to the TownDOGs directory and click on a dog’s photo to view its profile.
 Each profile indicates if there’s a desire to meet other dogs in town.
 Use the profile’s street address to find the family email address in the Town of Chevy Chase Resident Directory.
-You can log in to the online version of the Resident Directory from the Town of Chevy Chase website.
+You can log in to the Resident Directory from the Town of Chevy Chase website.
 In the interest of privacy, parent names and contact information are not included in the TownDOGs directory.

 We hope to rapidly grow this directory as more residents choose to enter their dog profiles on this site.
 Profile details about your dog and its unique personality are optional, though dog sitters and walkers--anyone caring for your dog can find this information helpful.
 To add your dog to the TownDOGs directory, scroll past the directory and use the form.